JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-07-27-airbnb-style-guide-chapter-01.md

 <br>
 ### Next Up: References

-Next Saturday I'll explain why you should avoid using `var` to declare variables.
+In the next post I'll explain why you should avoid using `var` to declare variables.

 If you enjoyed this post, are excited about this series, have a criticism, or want to say hi, leave a post in the comments section.